|

 Abidjan,

-which is the economic capital has a population of
+which is the economic capital has a

-over 3 million.
-It is built on a peninsula on a
+population of over 3 million.
+It is built

-The business centre in Abidjan is called the
+The business centre in Abidjan is called

-Plateau, the main residential areas are Cocody and
+the Plateau, the main residential areas

-the Deux Plateaux.
+are Cocody and the Deux Plateaux.

 Bouaké